CodersSquad/katacoda-scenarios/classify-intro/clone.md

 Welcome, this is the first step on this Classify Introduction journey.

-# Let's first clone your class croject
+# Let's first clone your class project
 You will be running one of the 2 following paths, it will depend in the class you're enrolled.
 Follow the section that applies for your class.